Skip to content

 See HTTP Server Mode for full details.

 Beyond running the server in pipelines, GitLab MCP Server provides comprehensive CI/CD management tools that AI assistants can use interactively.
-These are available as meta-tools in the default mode.
+These are available through the default dynamic find/execute surface and through explicit meta-tools with TOOL_SURFACE=meta.

 The gitlab_pipeline meta-tool manages the full pipeline lifecycle: